 access the site:

-Chronique de la Shoah: Like the book, the Chronicle of the Shoah website is an ideal tool for high school students, academics, teachers and researchers.
-This site is of particular importance for those concerned with the Shoah, students specializing in Judaism and the history of Judaism, and anyone wishing to study this phenomenon, the events that preceded it and those that followed.
+Chronicle of the Shoah: Like the book itself, the Chronicle of the Shoah website is an ideal tool for high school students, academics, teachers and researchers.
+This site is of particular importance for people concerned with the Shoah, students specializing in Judaism and the history of Judaism, and anyone wishing to study this phenomenon, the events that preceded it and those that followed.

 access the site:

-Milestones: The Second World War, international relations, French political life, economic and social changes, cultural policies and practices, history of science and technology: INA has selected for you heritage documents, allowing to trace in images and sounds nearly a century of present-day history.
+Milestones: the Second World War, international relations, French political life, economic and social changes, cultural policies and practices, history of science and technology: INA has selected for you documents of a heritage nature, allowing to trace in images and sounds nearly a century of present-day history.

-Each document is accompanied by a documentary sheet, historical and media context notes written by historians and the full transcription of the soundtrack.
+Each document is accompanied by a backgrounder, historical and media context notes written by historians and the full transcript of the soundtrack.

 access the site: